JohnColeborn/T2A1-A/README.md

     - Within an API project, to implement confidentiality an example would be using hashed passwords, token authorisations, two-factor auth, and more.
 The concept is focusing on obfuscation and limitation.

     - Obfuscation.
 Deliberately rerouting a source of data.
-EG: Torrents most famously of ThePirateBay fame.
+EG: Torrents somewhat infamously known due to sites such as ThePirateBay.
 Hashing passwords, ensuring that data available to a client is unable to be accessed outside of the user to retrieve sensitive data.
+Seen also in .env being hidden in our particular project.

     - Limitation.
 Deliberately limited file handling.
 EG: Password must contain one capital, one special character, and be more than 9 digits.
 Hard coded varchar with a limitation of twenty elements may enforce a degree of security against brute forced or spammed infiltration.

 <a id = "4">[4]</a>